 The IRIS Stroller isn’t much to look at, and it’s not that useful either.
 We recommend skipping it in favor of one of the other options on this list.

-Given that cat strollers are a relatively new concept, you may not have the first idea how to go about finding a good one.
+Given that strollers for cats are a relatively new concept, you may not have the first idea how to go about finding a good one.
 In the guide below, we’ll walk you through what questions to ask so you find one that’s perfect for you and your cat.

 Why Do I Need a Cat Stroller?